 The CFM is open Rain or Shine.
 However, since the CFM is an outdoor venue, CFM Management reserves the right to close the CFM (with or without prior notification) if it is determined that severe weather conditions could compromise the safety of our participants.
-Please note the following information that might cause CFM Management to cancel the CFM;
+Please note the following information that might cause CFM Management to cancel;

-- An "Extreme Weather Warning" is issued from NOAA's (National Oceanic & Atmospheric Association) National Weather Service. - If an "Extreme Weather Warning" is issued and a vendor decides to cancel, a 72 hour notice is unnecessary and the vendor will not be charged. - Notice of CFM cancellations will be announced as soon as a decision has been finalized and will either be by phone and/or email. - In the event of a market day being cancelled and/or closed early by CFM Management, vendors will be issued a refund of vendor fees if the market day is either canceled in full or closed within 2 hours of opening that particular market.
+- An "Extreme Weather Warning" is issued from NOAA's (National Oceanic & Atmospheric Association) National Weather Service. - If an "Extreme Weather Warning" is issued and a vendor decides to cancel, a 48-hour advance notice is unnecessary and the vendor will not be charged. - Notice of CFM cancelations will be announced as soon as a decision has been finalized and will either be by phone and/or email. - In the event of a market day being cancelled and/or closed early by CFM Management, vendors will be issued a refund of vendor fees, in the form of a credit toward the following market, if the market day is either canceled in full or closed within 2 hours of opening.